leixiangwu/CSE591/LEIXIANG_WU proposal.md

 #### Leixiang Wu

 ## (1) the problem, i.e., what's given and what's wanted for your project
 DistAlgo is a language for distributed algorithms.
 It is an extension to Python.
 It makes programming distributed algorithm very easily.
 However, the DistAlgo lacks security protocol to allow processes communicating securely.
-For this project, we are going to implement Diffie-Hellman key exchange.
-We implement a fast way to compute Diffe-Hellman keys and extends DistAlgo to use Diffe-Hellman key exchange protocol to send messages.
+For this project, I am going to implement Diffie-Hellman key exchange.

 ## (2) the method that you use to solve the problem
-We will use Fast modular exponentiation to compute the DF keys.
-After each process has a secret number to communicate, we will use DistAlgo to communicate.
+I will use DistAlgo to communicate.
 If we have time, we could use an encryption scheme to actually encrypt the messages that are delivered among processes.

 ## (3) the implementation of the method
-Use fast modular exponentiation method to compute DF keys efficiently.
-After that, use DistAlgo to send keys to each other.
-Then each process can use any encryption schema to encrypts the messages.
+After that, I will use DistAlgo built-in functions to to send keys to each other.
+I will also implement DH in Erlang.

 ## (4) the results, including the runs and tests you performed, with resulting numbers, plots, graphs, etc. Each part should also include brief justifications for why you did what you did.
-We will find some best existing implementations of DF-key computations and protocols.
-Compare the performances among them.
-Also, we can replace DF-key computations with different implementations while leaving protocol unchanged.
-This could evaluate the performance of our DF key computation.
+We will find some best existing implementations of DF-key protocols.
+Compare the performances and clarity among them.

 Sources: